-As remote working becomes the norm, we have more ways to travel than ever before.
-Why work at home when you can work from a sunny beach, a vibrant city or a mountainside retreat?
+In today’s world we have more ways to travel than ever before.
+If you can work remotely, why work at home when you can work from a sunny beach, a vibrant city or a mountainside retreat?
 The growth of remote working in recent years has given rise to the ‘workation’ (also known as a ‘workcation’), as many embrace this opportunity to combine work with travel.
 But what exactly is a workation, and how do you take one?
 We explain all in this guide to workations, including tips on how to plan one, what to pack, and destination ideas.

 This site contains links to products and services we love, from which we may make commission at no extra cost to you.

-A workation is when you visit a destination and combine your trip with working remotely while you’re there.
-It’s a chance to clear your head and enjoy a change of scenery while you work, and use your downtime to relax or explore.
+A workation gives you a chance to clear your head and enjoy a change of scenery while you work, and use your downtime to relax or explore.

-Workations aren’t a completely new concept – they were already around before the pandemic.
-The Wall Street Journal was writing about them years ago.
+Workations aren’t a completely new concept.
+The Wall Street Journal was talking about them years ago.
 But until recently this was a niche travel trend, and mostly just a privilege for a small proportion of people.

 Today, the world of work has changed.
 With so many more people now able to work remotely, workations have found their way into the mainstream.
 Not only this, but the growth of virtual learning has also made it easier for families to take workations together.